SwethaReddyN/MSAzureHackathon/serverless functions/README.md

 ## Azure Serverless Functions

-### The functions interact with SQL Database and IoT hub.
-The Password to connect to database and SharedAccessKey of Connectionstring is not shared,if you want access to them, please email me to richajain44@gmail.com
+#### The functions interact with SQL Database and IoT hub.
+The Password to connect to database and SharedAccessKey of Connectionstring is not shared,if you want access to them, please email richajain44@gmail.com